Karla-Ju/Karla_net1500/BM-RESTfulFunctions/README.md

     <li>Customizable per demand</li>
 </ol></p>
 <h3>How to Set Up SQS</h3>
-<p>To begin you will select Simple Queue Service under the <strong>Services</strong> section in the search bar.
+<p>To begin you will select Simple Queue Service under the <strong>Services</strong> section in the
+search bar.
 To get started you will create a queue by clicking <strong>Create queue</strong>.
 Name the queue with something that describes its use (i.e. Jane-Mover-Queue).
-The type to select is <strong>Standard</strong>.
-You can then continue on to create the queue and review options to see if it is something you would like.
-For example a key can be entered under the <strong>Tags</strong> section.
+The type to select is
+<strong>Standard</strong>.
+You can then continue on to create the queue and review options to see if
+it is something you would like.
+For example a key can be entered under the <strong>Tags</strong>
+section.
 You can click on <strong>Send and receive messages</strong> to create a message or poll for messages.
 In order to use a queue you must have SES set up per the instructions from above.</p>
+<h2>What is RESTful API?</h2>
+<p>REST also known as Representational State Transfer is a software architecture that imposes
+conditons on how an API should work.
+RESTful API is an interface that two computer systems use to exchange information securely over the internet.</p>
+<h3>How does RESTful API work?</h3>
+<p>RESTful API starts with a client.
+This client sends a request to a server.
+The server only
+understands requests with a specific formatting of the API documentation that the client must follow.
+The server authenticates the client and makes sure the client can make the request.
+The received request is then processed internally by the server.
+Lastly, the server sends a response to the client.
+This response contains information that indicates if the request was successful and includes information requested by the client.</p>